Who 'didn't notice that the lights had changed?

 A Day in the Life (Lennon & McCartney)

 While John Lennon was composing his section(s) of A Day in The Life, he had a copy of The Daily Mail of 17th January 1967 open at the piano.
-This directly inspired the opening line.
+This directly inspired the opening line

 I read the news today, oh boy.
 About a lucky man...

-One reason why Lennon had a particular interest in the news that day was because he had a personal connection to one of the stories.
+Lennon had a particular interest in the news that day through a personal connection to one of the stories.
 This concerned the coroner’s report on the death of an Irish socialite, Tara Browne.
-The Beatles had known the young Guinness heir socially.

 On December 18 1966 Browne died in a car crash.
 He had driven his sports car through a red light at high speed (over 100 mph) in South Kensington.
 This had then crashed into a lorry, killing the driver instantly.